Aman8185/freelance-website/DOCUMENTATION.md

-# TrendMetrics Documentation
+# TechGenieHub Documentation

 ## Overview

-TrendMetrics is a modern data analytics website built with React, TypeScript, Vite, and Tailwind CSS.
+TechGenieHub is a modern data analytics website built with React, TypeScript, Vite, and Tailwind CSS.
 The website showcases a fictional data analytics company that provides insights, visualizations, and analytics services.

 ## Project Structure